← Back to Complete Guide

 How Co-op Works in Subnautica 2

 Subnautica 2 co-op uses a host-client model.
-One player hosts the game session and their save file is the persistent world.
-Other players join as clients — if the host logs off, the session ends.
-Client progress (inventory, personal upgrades, XP) is saved to their own file, but world changes (base construction, resources collected, story progress) are all tied to the host's save.
+One player hosts the game session and their machine holds the world save — the save lives on the host's computer.
+Other players join as clients.
+If the host is offline, guest players cannot access or play that world.
+All world changes (base construction, resources collected, story progress, Data Entries) are saved to the host's file.
+Make sure your regular host is available before scheduling long play sessions.

 Key co-op mechanics to understand: